ExtendRealityLtd/Tilia.Trackers.ColliderFollower.Unity/Documentation/HowToGuides/AddingAColliderFollower/README.md

 ### Step 5

-Select the `Input.UnityInputManager.ButtonAction` GameObject from the Unity Hierarchy and click the `+` symbol in the bottom right corner of the `Activated` event parameter on the `Unity Input Manager Button Action` component.
+Select the `Input.UnityInputManager.ButtonAction` GameObject from the Unity Hierarchy window and click the `+` symbol in the bottom right corner of the `Activated` event parameter on the `Unity Input Manager Button Action` component.
 Drag and drop the `Trackers.ColliderFollower` GameObject into the event listener box that appears on the `Activated` event parameter on the `Unity Input Manager Button Action` component that displays `None (Object)`.

 ![Drag And Drop Collider Follower Into Activated Parameter](assets/images/DragAndDropColliderFollowerIntoAcivatedParameter.png)